 Otherwise, pick a bedroom or possibly a basement area to stage as the perfect spot to take Zoom calls, work on spreadsheets, or write the next great American novel.
 If you’re short on time and money, staging a desk, chair, and computer sitting on top of the surface may suffice to show buyers how the space could be used.

 Play up outdoor spaces

-Outdoor spaces rank #3 on the list of home buyer wants, behind only a home office and great school district, according to one HomeLight survey.
+In a recent HomeLight survey of more than 1,000 top agents across the country, outdoor spaces ranked #3 on the list of home buyer wants, behind a home office and updated kitchens and appliances.
 An inviting backyard patio with string lights could be the magic touch a buyer needs to stop and view your listing.